Russ3lHD/react-transcript-editor/README.md

 1. Fork this repository
 2. Clone this repository to a directory of your choice
-3. Run `npm i` to install dependencies
+3. Run `pnpm install` to install dependencies

 ## Usage - development